suresh238500/loan_shopkeeper/README.md

-# loan_shopkeeper
 loan_shopkeeper

-Loan Tracker for Shopkeepers is a backend API service built to help small business owners like kirana storekeepers, tailors, and hardware shop owners manage customer credit transactions.
-The system allows shopkeepers to register and log in securely, add customers, record loans (credit sales), track repayments (including partial payments), and receive alerts for overdue payments—all in a simple, digital format to replace traditional notebooks.
+Loan Tracker for Shopkeepers is a backend API service built to help small business owners like kirana storekeepers and hardware shop owners manage customer credit transactions.
+The system allows shopkeepers to register and log in securely, add customers, record loans (credit sales), track repayments including partial payments

 1. Clone the Repository